All reference books suggested that confronting is the best conflict resolution technique, and a project manager should use it in all cases.

 - You need a temporary solution to the problem.

-The advantages of this technique are that it cools down the temperature, brings harmony, creates goodwill, and gives you sufficient time to find a permanent solution.
+This technique can conciliate the situation, bring harmony, create goodwill, and give you sufficient time to find a permanent solution.

 Here you take suggestions from both sides and try to make a compromise.
 Both parties involved in the conflict gain something, so this solution partially satisfies both parties.